gobjects.h

 void setFont(GLabel label, string font);

-as specified by
+GLabel as specified by

-, which has the following format:
+the string font, which has the following format:

 family-style-sizewhere both

-and size
+style and size are optional.

 If any of these elements are missing or specified as an asterisk,